razz7/Python_exam/README.md

 ### Rasmus Hemmingsen cph-rh178@cphbusiness.dk <cph-rh178@cphbusiness.dk>;
 ### Claes Lindholm cph-cl303@cphbusiness.dk <cph-cl303@cphbusiness.dk>;

-Project name:
-Text analysis of historical US presidents State of The Union speeches
+1. Project name: Text analysis of historical US presidents State of The Union speeches

-Using NLP and other techniques in Python, we analyze US presidents SOTU speeches.
+2. Project description: Using NLP and other techniques in Python, we analyze US presidents SOTU speeches.
 The objective is to identify possible differences in the set of speeches and if possible, their causes, such as party, economical conditions and historical events.